-- 1. The Member Services and Administrative Coordinator will be the conduit for the information flow between the Clubs and the Board, SSC, Provincial Branches and other organizations.

-- 2. In order to ensure the timely exchange of information with the clubs, the Member Services and Administrative Coordinator will not be able to take on a role of facilitating communications between clubs.
-That will remain a club responsibility.

-- 3. Alternate avenues of communication are:

-- a. the SSC Newsletter

-- b. pre and periodic in-season Bulletins

-- c. the Leading Edge Newsletter

-- d. the BCSSA Website

-- 4. With mass digital electronic communication and risks protected by BC Privacy Legislation, all mass emails to club contacts and email groups shall be blind copied with a description to which groups it was mailed to.

-- 5. All province-wide mass emails to clubs including National Competition notices, information deemed to be of interest to the full membership, etc. shall be sent by blind copy through the BCSSA office to ensure timely, accurate and private distribution.
+- 1. The Sport Administrator will be the conduit for the information flow between the Clubs and the Board, SSC, Provincial Branches and other organizations. - 2.
+In order to ensure the timely exchange of information with the clubs, the Sport Administrator will not be able to take on a role of facilitating communications between clubs.
+That will remain a club responsibility. - 3.
+Alternate avenues of communication are: - a. the SSC Newsletter - b. pre and periodic in-season Bulletins - c. the BCSSA Website - d. the BCSSA Facebook page - e. the use of twitter and other forms of social media - 4.
+With mass digital electronic communication and risks protected by the BC Personal Information and Privacy Act, all mass e-mails to club contacts and email groups shall be blind copied with a description to which groups it was mailed to. - 5.
+All province-wide mass emails to clubs including National Competition notices, information deemed to be of interest to the full membership, etc. shall be sent by blind copy through the BCSSA office to ensure timely, accurate and private distribution.